meilisearch/arroy/README.md

 Dot Product distance (originally contributed by [@psobot](https://github.com/psobot) and [@pkorobov](https://github.com/pkorobov)) reduces the provided vectors from dot (or "inner-product") space to a more query-friendly cosine space using [a method by Bachrach et al., at Microsoft Research, published in 2014](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf).

+## Benchmarks

+The benchmarks are available [in another repository](https://github.com/meilisearch/vector-store-relevancy-benchmark).
+It shows the performances of arroy in terms of recall, disk size usage, search and indexing performances with different parameters compared to other competitors.

 ## Source code

 It's all written in Rust and based on LMDB without a handful of ugly optimizations for performance and memory usage.
 You have been warned :)